Think experience and education are the most important ingredients to land and keep a job?

 Think again.
-Your less-than-stellar credit report could cost you your job.
+Your less-than-stellar credit report could cost you a job opportunity or promotion.

-And if you're working for a company, nearly half of all employers run credit checks on employees.
-Your time on the hot seat could be next.
+How?
+Because nearly half of all employers run credit checks on employees.

 Even if you do great work, complete the tasks you were hired to do, and get results, your employer is just one of many groups who can view your credit report and potentially use it against you.